rubicon-project/RFMSDKAdapter-Android-DFP/README.md

 We have built some sample apps to show how to integrate our DFP Adapter in some typical use cases.
 Check them out in our github repository https://github.rp-core.com/Mobile/DFPAdapterSamples

 Contact Us
+If you have any questions, please contact us at mobileadops@rubiconproject.com